Here’s how to fix problems with macOS Big Sur

 10. USB devices disconnecting randomly on Big Sur

 This issue has been bothering 2020 MacBook Air and MacBook Pro users on macOS Catalina.
-The 10.15.6 update finally fixed the bug, but the macOS Big Sur seems to have the same problem.
+The 10.15.6 update finally fixed the bug, but the macOS Big Sur seems to randomly disconnect USB connections too.

 Disconnecting and reconnecting a USB hub may help.
 Some users resolved the issue by restarting their Macs.
 But this doesn’t fix the problem reliably.
 Hopefully, the developers will address this issue and present a solution with the next software update.